Bake to the roots

 • 4

-There are things that are already awesome on their own – for example cheesecake.
-I can’t resist a good cheesecake – no matter if its fluffy or creamy.
-Unfortunately all great ;) A good cherry pie is causing similar feelings – the cherry filling….mmmmm!
-I mean – who does not love a nice cherry pie?!
-Anyways – what happens if you combine both?
-Well…. magic happens :)
+There are things that are already spectacular on their own.
+For example a simple cheesecake.
+I can’t resist a good cheesecake, no matter if it’s fluffy or creamy.
+Unfortunately, they are all great and I tend to eat too much of it.
+A good cherry pie is bringing up similar feelings.
+A good cherry filling is so… mmmmm!
+I mean, who does not love a nice cherry pie?!
+Anyway.
+What happens if you combine both in a Cherry Cheesecake Pie?
+Well…. magic happens.

 Cherry Cheesecake Pie | Bake to the roots